 Statement of intent

-The SEND Statement of Intent sets out the role of NHS Dorset and what you can expect from NHS Dorset relating to special educational needs and disability.
+The Statement of Intent sets out the role of NHS Dorset and what you can expect from NHS Dorset relating to special educational needs and disability.
 It covers services commissioned for children and young people with SEND.

 The SEND Statement of Intent also has links for Poole, Bournemouth and Dorset’s Local Offer.